Security-Onion-Solutions/securityonion-docs/backups.rst

     config:
       path.repo: '/usr/share/elasticsearch/data/repo'

 Once :ref:`elasticsearch` has the ``path.repo`` setting, you should be able to log into :ref:`kibana` and configure snapshots as shown in the link above.
-Those snapshots will then be accessible in ``/nsm/elasticsearch/repo``.
+Those snapshots will then be accessible in ``/nsm/elasticsearch/repo/``.

-A third option is if you have a distributed deployment with :ref:`easticsearch` clustering, then you can enable replicas to have redundancy in case of a single node failure.
+A third option is if you have a distributed deployment with :ref:`elasticsearch` clustering, then you can enable replicas to have redundancy in case of a single node failure.
 Of course, please keep in mind that enabling replicas doubles your storage needs.